 - Corrosion: Older homes may have copper or steel pipes in their foundations, and both can suffer from corrosion over time.
 Copper is corrosion-resistant, but that doesn’t mean it is corrosion-proof: chemical reactions and nearby electrical lines can create the electrolysis necessary to trigger corrosion.
 Corrosion weakens pipe metal to the point where leaks start.

 - Abrasion: When water moves through a pipe, it will often cause the pipe to move around.
 This is particularly common in hot water pipes, where the heat causes the pipe to expand and later contract.
 This movement can cause the pipe to wear against the concrete around it, and over time the abrasion might cause leaks.

-- Shifting: The foundation of a home can shift due to changes in the soil from storms, or from construction.
-It doesn’t take much movement in the foundation to put pressure onto the slab pipes that can create major leaking.
+- Shifting: The foundation of a home can shift due to changes in the soil from storms, or construction.
+It doesn’t take much movement in the foundation to put pressure onto the slab pipes which can create major leaking.

-Golden Rule Plumbing, Heating & Cooling: “We Obey the Rules to Live By!”
+Golden Rule: “We Obey the Rules to Live By!”